charlieringer/CrimeWatch/README.md

 # CrimeWatch

 A Pebble watch application for displaying local crime statistics.
+Created for HackSussex 2016.

 By default, it shows everything within a 1-mile radius.
 It also features a setting that allows views for all crime or just violent crime and has basic support for notifications.